mrubyc/mrbwrite/README.md

-# mruby/c irep file writer.
+# mruby/c mrb file writer.

 ## What is this?